athomasq/athomasq.github.io/categories/interests/interests.md

 Markets can be imperfect, incomplete, non-competitive, regulated, corrupt, captured, rigged or otherwise flawed.
 Flawed markets lead to information errors, poor incentives and inequitable outcomes.

 Technology is vulnerable to incompetence, malice, misuse, indifference, bias and unforeseen consequences.

 The optimist (and ex trader) in me says that every inefficiency is an opportunity; the humanist in me cares for the individuals affected by these inefficiencies.
 Using data-markets-technology to make the world a truly better place is not easy.
+But what better way to spend one's life?

 ----